-In other words: it’s prime puma sighting time.
+In other words: it’s prime puma sighting time on my Patagonia safari!

 That’s my main objective for today – to spot the elusive puma.
-I know it won’t be easy, as these fierce felines tend to avoid any interaction with people, but I know that I am in the hands of some of the very best trackers, who know and respect the movements of these Big Cats as if they were they were family.
+I know it won’t be easy, as these fierce felines tend to avoid any interaction with people.
+However, I am in the hands of some of the very best trackers.
+They know and respect the movements of these Big Cats as if they were their were family.

 Our puma playground is along the wind-swept Lake Sarmiento, where we have been granted special permissions to track.
 We are the only ones within miles.
 It’s just the pumas and us.

 Every sense is heightened as we feel the early morning winds on our faces and trudge through the Patagonia steppe.
-We listen intently for the warning cries of guanacos in the distance – the best indicator that a puma is nearby – and we keep our eyes peeled on the horizon for anything out of the ordinary.
+We listen intently for the warning cries of guanacos in the distance.
+It’s the best indicator that a puma is nearby.
+We keep our eyes peeled on the horizon for anything out of the ordinary.
 We pass by multiple pockets that could certainly be described as “guanaco graveyards”, a telltale sign that this is puma territory, but all is quiet in our search.

 Minutes are quickly passing by and diminishing our hopes of finding the pride easily.
 But all is not lost as I spot many other members of the Patagonia Big Five: the Guanaco, the Ñandú (Lesser Rhea), and the Andean Condor among them.
 There is certainly never a dull moment during this Patagonia safari!

 Finally, it’s time reunite with our trackers after several hours of searching.
 We agree to meet back up after a break and some lunch.
 We aren’t but 10 minutes away when we receive the call by radio: “We found them!”